matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-16-day_011_netdiscover.md

 <br>

 Netdiscover is fast, my scan only has 1 host which is the metasploitable 2 environment.
+If you have more hosts it may take only slightly longer.

 Overall my scan took less than 5 seconds to complete.